-During his time at CWRU, Dr. Vinson has spearheaded the university’s Think Big strategic planning initiative—which has received national attention for its innovative and inclusive planning process.
+Vinson was appointed Provost and Executive Vice President at Case Western Reserve University on July 2, 2018, and is responsible for all facets of the academic programs and research of the university.
+During his time at CWRU, he has spearheaded the university’s Think Big strategic planning initiative—which has received national attention for its innovative and inclusive planning process.
 He has also worked to increase collaboration and entrepreneurship on campus by naming an associate provost to the post of interprofessional education, research and collaborative practice; and by appointing a founding director for the Veale Institute for Entrepreneurship.

+Vinson is an accomplished historian of Latin America, and the recipient of the 2019 Howard F. Cline Book Prize in Mexican History for his book, Before Mestizaje: The Frontiers of Race and Caste in Colonial Mexico.
 He is chairman of the board of the National Humanities Center and member of the board of the National Humanities Alliance.
 He serves on the advisory board for Dartmouth’s Guarini School of Graduate and Advanced Studies and also serves on the board of the Cleveland Museum of Natural History.
 He is a former member of the University Council for the United States International University-Africa (USIU).

 Before coming to CWRU, he served on the faculties of Barnard College and Penn State before joining Johns Hopkins as a professor of history and founding director of its Center for Africana Studies.

-Dr. Vinson earned a bachelor’s degree from Dartmouth College and a doctorate from Columbia University.
+Vinson earned a bachelor’s degree from Dartmouth College and a doctorate from Columbia University.
 He has been awarded fellowships from the Fulbright Commission, National Humanities Center, Social Science Research Council, University of North Carolina at Chapel Hill, and the Ford, Rockefeller and Mellon foundations.